victordomingos/Count-files/README.md

 `countfiles -nf -nl -fe txt ~/Documents`
-`countfiles --no-feedback --no-list -fe txt ~/Documents`
+`countfiles --no-feedback --no-list --file-extension txt ~/Documents`

 Search recursively for any files that have a `.css` extension, in a given directory: